 - 1. The Head of PSHE together with the Headteacher have been reviewing the statutory document, Relationships Education, Relationships and Sex Education (RSE) and Health Education for a period of time since 2019, through a number of its review cycles. - 2.
 The Head of PSHE and the Headteacher have attended an online Herts For Learning course indicating the compulsory elements of the new guidance. - 3.
 As a member of the PSHE Association, the Leader of PSHE has taken advice and attended an online session about processes and requirements for the new statutory guidance. - 4.
 The Leader of PSHE has maintained contact to discuss progress with his peers at Freman College and Ralph Sadleir Middle School. - 5.
-A member of the PSHE teaching time was invited to look through the new statutory guidance and review what was necessary to be included in this policy. - 6.
-Subject Leaders were asked to contribute what elements of RSE were included in their own curricula.
-(To be completed) - 7.
-Staff consultation all school staff were given the opportunity to look at the policy and make recommendations.
-(To be completed) - 8.
-Parent/carer consultation parents/carers and any interested parties were invited to complete a survey about the policy.
-(To be completed) - 9.
-Pupil consultation we investigated what exactly pupils want from their RSE.
-(To be completed) - 10.
+A member of the PSHE teaching time was invited to look through the new statutory guidance and review what was necessary to be included in this policy. - Subject Leaders and staff were asked to contribute what elements of RSE were included in their own curricula. - 7.
+Parent/carer consultation parents/carers were invited to respond to this policy via the weekly Parent Newsletter in March/April 2021.
+They were also sent a Microsoft Forms questionnaire in May 2021 to allow for more structured responses about the policy and RSE more generally. - 8.
+Pupil consultation we are investigating what exactly pupils want from their RSE.
+In particular pupils were invited to complete a Microsoft Forms questionnaire about their experience of PSHE, what they enjoyed and found useful during lockdown.
+As the PSHE curriculum starts to normalise after lockdown, there will be an opportunity for direct verbal pupil voice. - 9.
 Ratification once amendments were made, the policy was shared with governors and ratified.
-(To be completed)
+Draft 2 was taken to governors before Easter 2021.